 Executive Pathways Program

-Through this paid internship program, students have the chance to be part of many well-publicized and highly visible policy decisions that impact Minnesotans' quality of life and affect the state's ability to recruit and train professional employees.
+Through this internship program, students have the chance to be part of many well-publicized and highly visible policy decisions that impact Minnesotans' quality of life.

 The internships are generally during the summer, and are located in the department's Central Offices in St. Paul.
-The targeted recruitment usually begins in the fall.
-Additional application information is available online.
-If you are interested in being sent application materials, send your name and address to email@example.com or contact the Office for Equity and Agency Development Executive Pathways Internship Coordinator at the following address:
+DHS will begin accepting applications in January 2018.
+Additional application information is available on our website.
+If you have questions about the program, contact the Office for Equity, Performance and Development Executive Pathways Internship coordinator at the following address:

 OEPD Equal Opportunity and Access